kelsengile/Marketplace/README.md

 # 🛍️ Marketplace

-A modern food & shopping platform that connects customers with local businesses
+A modern food & shopping platform that connects customers with local businesses, bringing together restaurants, food stalls, and shops all in one place.
+Browse menus and products, place orders with ease, and get them delivered straight to your door or enjoy a dine-in experience.
+Marketplace makes discovering and supporting local businesses simple, fast, and convenient.

 ## ✨ Features